Zotigh/web-page/README.md

    more knolegable if by a little about java code.
 This makes me feel even if a little acomplished.
 I look forward to continuing and hope I can learn as much as the instructer has to offer.

-* (Week 2) This week I feel like went by pretty quick.
-Learning about structures and the most efficent ways to set them up is something I really find interestiong and can't wait to learn more.
+* (Week 2) Learning about structures and the most efficent ways to set them up is something I really find interesting.
+This is something I know will benefit me when implimented in the future.
+This is also helping cement my mind in a more constructive manner twards commputer programming and its structure.
+I can only get better and aim to.